InAnYan/lisp-cpp-project-generator/README.md

 # C++ project generator
-A simple program written in Lisp that generates C++ project file.
+A simple program written in Lisp that generates C++ project files.

 ## Usage:
 ```sh
 sbcl --script cpp-project-generator.lisp path
 ```
-Where: path - path to the description of the project.
+Where: `path` - path to the description of the project.

 ## Grammar of description file
 ```
 node
 ```
-Where node is one of the following:
+Where `node` is one of the following:
 ```
 (namespace NAME  ; NAME is a string.
   node*)